kamilkisiela/graphql-inspector/docs/essentials/diff.md

 Every removal of a deprecated field is considered as a breaking change.
 With that flag you can turn it into a dangerous change so it won't fail a process or a CI check.

     graphql-inspector diff https://api.com/graphql schema.graphql --rule suppressRemovalOfDeprecatedField

+**ignoreDescriptionChanges**

+Changes of descriptions are filtered out and are not displayed in the CLI result.

+    graphql-inspector diff https://api.com/graphql schema.graphql --rule ignoreDescriptionChanges